yuki-yamagata/LLM_annotation_cellular_senescence/README.md

 ## Outcome
 1. Human annotation: 240 relations
-2. We conducted preliminary investigstion for prompt enginerring.
+2. We conducted a preliminary investigation for prompt engineering.
 * Preliminary prompt:
     "Extract information about molecular biological pathways from the input figure, where the type of Node is process, protein, chemical_compound, biological_structure, or disease, and the relation type is either promote or suppress."
 * Result:
-LLM could indentify molecules, processes, and diseases.
+LLM could identify molecules, processes, and diseases.
 LLM could annotate interactions(Promote/Suppress)  between nodes interpreted and generated each type of edge (Promote/Suppress) based on the context of each figure.
 * Issue of LLM annotation:
  Hallucination: Some relationships were output even between nodes with no relationship.